elolab/Totem-MiMB-protocol/README.md

 <br>

-## Create Singularity image from docker 'scrna-cell-traject' Docker image to running it remotely in a server:
+## Create Singularity image from docker 'repro-totem-ti' Docker image to running it remotely in a server

 <br>

-#### Check the IMAGE ID of 'scrna-cell-traject':
+#### Check the IMAGE ID of 'repro-totem-ti':
 `docker images`

-#### Create 'imgs' directory and save the tarball 'scrna-cell-ti.tar'
+#### Create 'imgs' directory and save the tarball 'repro-totem-ti.tar':
 `mkdir imgs`

-`sudo docker save <IMAGE ID> -o imgs/scrna-cell-ti.tar`
+`sudo docker save <IMAGE ID> -o imgs/repro-totem-ti.tar`

-#### Create Singularity image from tarball 'scrna-cell-ti.tar'
+#### Create Singularity image from tarball 'repro-totem-ti.tar':
 `cd imgs`

-`sudo singularity build scrna-cell-ti.sif docker-archive://scrna-cell-ti.tar`
+`sudo singularity build repro-totem-ti.sif docker-archive://repro-totem-ti.tar`

 #### Upload this repository to the server

-#### Execute the 'run_slurm_singularity.sh' bash script with Slurm to launch the Singularity container
+#### Execute the 'run_slurm_singularity.sh' bash script with Slurm to launch the Singularity container:
 `sbatch ./run_slurm_singularity.sh Totem`

 #### Open the file createdi 'slurm-<slurm-job.id>.out' and check the ssh command to type in a new local shell

-#### Type the following in the browser and use your user name in the cluster as username and as password 'Totem'
+#### Type the following in the browser and use your user name in the cluster as username and as password 'Totem':
 `http://localhost:8787/`